S3-working-group/s3-practical-guide/src/introduction/governance.md

 _Does it require or benefit from an individual or group decision?_

 * yes ➤ governance
-    - not covered by a previous decision
+    - not covered by a previous agreement
     - needs to be agreed, decided or amended
 * no ➤ operations
-    - covered by previous decision (those accountable are free to act)
+    - covered by previous agreement (those accountable are free to act)
     - needs to be done